sudhanvi/scholarstream/README.md

         ```
         This will start the Genkit Developer UI, usually on `http://localhost:4000`, where you can inspect and test your AI flows.

-5. Open your browser to `http://localhost:9002` to see the Scholar Stream application.
+5. Open your browser to `http://localhost:9002` to see the Scholars Stream application.

 ### Building for Production